ShawonAshraf/showkokhon-core-api/README.md

 - Use the client of your choice to make requests.

 ### CronJob
-This API will automatically call ping the scraper service every 30 minutes to update the database.
+This API will automatically call ping the scraper service every `4 hours` to update the database.
 If you're running the `scraper service ` somewhere other than your local machine, make sure to update that either in `config.json` (which is a bad things since the file is under version control) or (the best way) pass the API endpoint as an env variable.